weiss-gal/sudoku_solver/README.md

 # about sudoku_solver
-A simple sodoku solver library plus testing code.
+A simple sudoku solver library plus testing code.
 This repository is the result of me attempting (successfully) to use the backtracking algorithm to solve a square Sudoku puzzle of unknown size.
 I tested it successfully against a few examples from Kaggle and its surprisingly fast altough its not really optimized for anything.